 5. Create seamless customer journeys

-Any friction experienced during the buyer journey negatively affects customer acquisition and retention.
+Any friction experienced during the buyer journey negatively affects customer acquisition and customer retention.
 Your business will lose customers (and revenue) if information gaps prevent prospects from completing purchases.

 Optimize each touchpoint for a smooth experience.
 Ensure you provide all the information and cues the prospect or customer needs to seamlessly move to the next stage.
 For example, in the awareness stage, you should provide educational materials that give the prospect an overview of your product and features, plus a clear call to action to book a demo.